solana-developers/solana-cookbook/docs/th/references/programs.md

   </SolanaCodeGroupItem>
 </SolanaCodeGroup>

-## How to do Cross Program Invocation
+## วิธี do Cross Program Invocation

 A cross program invocation, is simply put calling another program's instruction inside our program.
 One best example